Torchon lace: Modern

 Modern Torchon lace making includes many kinds and colors of objects, no longer limited to the edging or insertion strips of the historical interest, although patterns are available to recreate many samples of these types.
 Grids of 60 degrees can be employed with Torchon stitches to make round items.
 New designs and motifs are available to lacemakers, sometimes with extensive use of colors and beads.
 Public art with Torchon lace objects can be viewed as part of the Headford Lace project in Ireland.
 Torchon can even be used at much larger scale with recycled materials and larger cables to make public art installations, such as those seen in the work of Mary Elizabeth Barron.
 Artists like Jane Atkinson have brought Torchon lace into the 21st century with new patterns and colors.
 Using lace artwork to address issues such as climate change bring new views and perspectives to environmental issues.
+In 2026, Unagh McCullough was recognized for her lace design and teaching Torchon lace in the King's Birthday Honours list and made a Member of the Order of the British Empire (MBE), for "services to the art of lacemaking and needlecraft".